Working with Resistant Families*

 If this course takes place on MSTeams a link will be sent before the course start date direct from the trainer (Barnardo's).

-This virtual course is designed for professionals who predominantly work with children, young people and/or their parents/carers and contribute to assessing, planning, intervening and evaluating the needs of a child and parenting capacity where there are safeguarding concerns.
+This course is designed for professionals who predominantly work with children, young people and/or their parents/carers and contribute to assessing, planning, intervening and evaluating the needs of a child and parenting capacity where there are safeguarding concerns.
 For example, Police, Social Workers, health professionals including midwives, school nurses, health visitors, teachers, probation staff.

 To enable professionals to work effectively with reluctant, resistant and/or aggressive families.
 The course will look at professionals’ roles and relationships with family members, explore issues of power and conflict management, and look at effective strategies for working confidently with these families on a multi-agency basis.